-It’s paid whether you’re self-financing your care or your local authority or trust is paying for it.
+It’s non means-tested and paid whether you’re paying for your own social care or your local authority (or trust in Northern Ireland) is.

-- Stay in a care home or residential home that can provide nursing care.
+- you live in a care home that’s registered to provide nursing care.

 How does the NHS Nursing Care Contribution work?

-If you’re assessed as needing nursing care, the NHS (or Health and Personal Social Services in Northern Ireland) will pay a Nursing Care Contribution towards your nursing fees.
+If you’re found not to need continuing NHS healthcare, you may still be assessed as needing nursing care in a care home setting.
+In that case, the NHS (or Health and Social Care Trust Northern Ireland) will pay a contribution towards your nursing fees.

-If you’re paying all your own fees, which include nursing costs, the amount you’ll end up paying will be reduced by the Nursing Care Contribution amount.
+If you’re paying all your own fees, which include nursing costs, the amount you’ll end up paying will be reduced by the NHS-funded nursing care amount.

 If you only pay some of your care costs, you might still be better off.

-The Nursing Care Contribution won’t be paid if you go into hospital, but you’ll probably still have to pay the care home the full fee to keep your room.
+The funding will stop if you have to go into hospital.
+This is because you’ll be getting free nursing care in hospital instead.
+But you’ll probably still have to pay the care home the full fee to keep your room.

-If you no longer need nursing care, your Nursing Care Contribution might stop.
+If you no longer need nursing care, your NHS-funded nursing care contribution might stop.

-Can you receive the NHS Nursing Care Contribution if your stay is only temporary?
+Can I receive the NHS Nursing Care Contribution if my stay is only temporary?

 Did you know?